 Hyundai Kona Electric dashboard

-The dashboard and controls of the Kona Electric are largely similar to the setup in the petrol and hybrid versions, although the gearshifter on the centre console is replaced by a set of buttons for park, drive, reverse and neutral.
+The dashboard and controls of the Kona Electric are largely similar to those in the petrol and hybrid versions, although the gearshifter on the centre console is replaced by buttons for park, drive, reverse and neutral.

 Equipment, options and accessories